mccombs/vtech2/content/blog/zero-to-tom-lane.md

 INSERT INTO public.mytable VALUES ('more important','{}'::JSONB);
 ```

 What's going on here?
-We use `trigger_args` to pass arguments into the trigger
+We use the `trigger_args` column to pass arguments into
+the trigger function as part of `NEW`.
+The function could leave the arguments
-function.
-It could leave them in place.
-For some use cases that's the right
+in place in that column.
+For some use cases that's the right approach, and
-approach, and you don't need the `CHECK` clause.
-If those arguments are for
+you don't need the `CHECK` clause.
+If those arguments are for table writers
-table writers and not for table readers, then the `CHECK` clause ensures that
+and not for table readers, then the `CHECK` clause ensures that the trigger
-the trigger has cleared them before the insert commits.
-A trigger that fails
+has cleared them before the insert commits.
+A trigger that fails to clear the
-to clear the arguments will also fail to insert the row.
-So you can safely
+arguments will also fail to commit the new row.
+So you can safely pass in
-pass in arguments knowing they will not appear in the table.
+arguments knowing they will not appear in the table.

 PostgreSQL is an amazing tool, and we make heavy use of it, including
 row-level security, and of course this constraint trick.
 Tell us about your